The Dangers of Eating Too Much Fiber

 Lack of protein and carbohydrates.
-If you’re eating too much fiber, it’s typically safe to say you’re not eating enough protein, carbohydrates, and fat.
-The reason that statement is most likely true is that foods that are rich in fiber are not generally rich in the other nutrients.
+If you’re overeating fiber, it’s typically safe to say you’re not eating enough protein, carbohydrates, and fat.
+The reason that statement is most likely true is that foods that are rich in fiber are not generally abundant in the other nutrients.
 A lack of protein and carbohydrates can lead to lower energy levels.

 Inhibit mineral absorption.
-Too much fiber on a regular basis can inhibit your body’s absorption of certain minerals, like zinc, magnesium, and calcium.
+Too much fiber regularly can inhibit your body’s absorption of certain minerals, like zinc, magnesium, and calcium.
 These minerals help fuel and protect your body.
 If they’re absent, your body is at risk of both fatigue and injury.
 Insoluble fiber is more prone to cause mineral deficiencies.

 Digestive complications.
-Too much fiber can lead to digestive complications, like gas, bloating, nausea, diarrhea, and cramping.
-I think its safe to say that digestive complications are not something you want to experience while on the track.
+Too much fiber can lead to gastrointestinal complications, like gas, bloating, nausea, diarrhea, and cramping.
+I think it’s safe to say that digestive difficulties are not something you want to experience while on the track.
 Discomfort distracts, and it can cause slower reaction times, lack of focus, and more.

 How to Prevent Yourself From Eating Too Much Fiber

 Once too much fiber has been digested, waiting it out is about the only option you have besides using medication to help ease stomach issues.
 Therefore, the best offense for combating too much fiber intake is to have a solid defense in place.